info

 (It’s hard to tell I’m loving the emergence of open source in no-code, right?
 I know.)

-I’d also like to shout out Draftbit, whose focus is entirely on native mobile apps.
-Being mutually headquartered in Chicago (which is often overlooked in the tech scene), they generously left an open invitation for me to work at their office.
-This gave me a chance to see their values and efforts behind the scenes, which has left me inspired and optimistic about the movement.
-Experiencing these products as an end user is one thing, but getting to know the people behind the products is another.
+I also want to give a shoutout to Draftbit, which focuses on native mobile apps.
+Being based in Chicago, they have generously invited me to work at their office, allowing me to witness their values and efforts behind the scenes.
+This experience has left me inspired and optimistic about the movement.
+Experiencing these products as an end user is one thing, but getting to know the people behind them is another.

-There’s so much more that I could talk about here.
-This is what makes this so great—everyone is out there building in their own way, moving the needle forward.
+There’s so much more I could talk about here.
+That’s what makes this movement great—everyone is building in their own way, pushing the boundaries forward.

-I may not have built a unicorn on my first try, but the experience of bootstrapping something from scratch is priceless.
+While I didn’t create a unicorn on my first attempt, the experience of bootstrapping something from scratch is invaluable.

-Since my very first semester at Indiana University, I caught the entrepreneurial bug and wanted to start something.
-Start what, exactly?
+During my first semester at Indiana University, I caught the entrepreneurial bug and wanted to start something.
+What exactly?
 Anything.
-I had no idea and didn’t really care.
+I had no specific idea in mind.
 I just wanted to see what I could create.

-After reading a book about the importance of blogging, I started InThePaintCrew (formerly InThePaintNews), a basketball media outlet born from my love for the game.
-However, InThePaintCrew wasn’t generating any revenue—mainly because it wasn’t designed to.
-InThePaintCrew grew little by little, but also had some viral spikes that drove large amounts of traffic.
+After reading a book about the importance of blogging, I started InThePaintCrew, a basketball media outlet born out of my love for the game.
+Although InThePaintCrew didn’t generate revenue (that wasn’t its purpose), it grew steadily and experienced viral spikes that brought in significant traffic.

-However, I’d consider Tee Tweets to be my first “real” business, which I started during my last semester of senior year at Indiana University.
+I consider Tee Tweets my first “real” business, which I started during my last semester at Indiana University.

-I recognized the opportunity for Tee Tweets after seeing how much attention was around Twitter and the hectic political climate.
-After doing some Twitter exploration, I realized that some portion of the population would be interested not just in wearing tweets on t-shirts and hoodies, but that they would wear them in different ways.
+I noticed an opportunity for Tee Tweets after observing the attention around Twitter and the intense political climate.
+Through Twitter exploration, I realized that some people would be interested not only in wearing tweets on t-shirts and hoodies but also in wearing them in different ways.

 Thus, Tee Tweets was born.
-And to my own surprise, I was right—people were buying Tee Tweets to wear them in all sorts of different ways.
-Some wear Tee Tweets in support of the tweet they’re wearing.
-Others wear them in protest against the tweet’s content.
-Others wear them sarcastically.
-Others wear them for special events.
-Others wear them for style.
-Others are focused on making a statement.
-To this day, I’m blown away by the creativity that Tee Tweets fans have displayed when I see how they wear their shirts, hoodies, and sweaters.
+To my surprise, I was right—people bought Tee Tweets to wear them in various ways.
+Some wore them in support of the tweet, while others wore them in protest.
+Some wore them sarcastically, for special events, for style, or to make a statement.
+I’m constantly amazed by the creativity Tee Tweets fans display when wearing their shirts, hoodies, and sweaters.

-Other projects, like The TXT Hub and Recurbee, I built with/for different purposes.
-The TXT Hub is a project born from the desire to learn entirely new no-code tools.
-Being involved in the community, I happened to stumble across a competition.
-In addition to the lifetime membership to Makerpad that was up for grabs, it was a great opportunity to challenge myself and try to build something with software I had never used before.
-Software like Zapier, Twilio, Sheets, Stripe, and a handful of others.
+Other projects, like The TXT Hub and Recurbee, were built for different purposes.
+The TXT Hub allowed me to learn new no-code tools.
+I stumbled upon a competition while being involved in the community.
+Besides the chance to win a lifetime membership to Makerpad, it was an opportunity to challenge myself and build something using software I had never used before, such as Zapier, Twilio, Sheets, Stripe, and others.

-Recurbee was also built for a competition (ironically, a Makerpad competition), born out of a personal need.
-However, I built it, and never continued building or marketing it (mainly because I was waiting to rebuild it in Bubble’s new responsive engine).
+Recurbee was also created for a competition (ironically, a Makerpad competition) based on a personal need.
+However, I built it and never continued developing or marketing it, mainly because I was waiting to rebuild it using Bubble’s new responsive engine.

-No-Code Calendar is another project born out of a personal desire, as is CookieSlayers.
+No-Code Calendar and CookieSlayers were born out of personal desires as well.

 I’ve consolidated all of my knowledge and experience via Swyftlight, which is sort of the Berkshire-Hathaway to my other projects.